ezifra/nifti_uav/README.md

 To launch the ROS nodes on the UAV you have to run a roscore on the UAV and then just type:
 *roslaunch mosquito_launchers UAV.launch*

-Further documentation of how to handle the UAV you can find [here](https://github.com/NIFTi-Fraunhofer/nifti_uav/blob/master/doc/Flying%20the%20NIFTi-Mikrokopter.docx).
+Further documentation of how to handle the UAV you can find at [https://github.com/NIFTi-Fraunhofer/nifti_uav/blob/master/doc/Flying%20the%20NIFTi-Mikrokopter.docx](https://github.com/NIFTi-Fraunhofer/nifti_uav/blob/master/doc/Flying%20the%20NIFTi-Mikrokopter.docx).

 4. Report a bug
 ---------------
-Please use the [issue tracker](https://github.com/NIFTi-Fraunhofer/nifti_uav/issues) of github to report a bug.
+Please use the issue tracker [https://github.com/NIFTi-Fraunhofer/nifti_uav/issues](https://github.com/NIFTi-Fraunhofer/nifti_uav/issues) of github to report a bug.